 Ensure A Smooth Transition When Selling Your Business

 Ensuring a smooth hand-over of a business from the seller to the buyer is critical in a business transaction.
 Buyers frequently need to be assured that the seller will help the buyer overcome a myriad of transitional issues after the sale occurs.
-A major component of preparing one’s business for sale is reducing the complexity of the transitional issues by reducing the seller’s role in the business.
-Let’s understand the critical issue of ensuring a smooth transition and why it is so critical to negotiate this issue ahead of time.
+Potential transitional issues after the sale include introducing the buyer to key customers, establishing the buyer’s relationship with key suppliers, and training the buyer to operate the business.
+A major component of preparing one’s business for sale is reducing the complexity of the potential transitional issues by reducing the seller’s role in the business.
+Generally, a business owner may ensure a smooth transition when selling their business by obtaining a transparent set of financial records, reducing the level of dependency that the business has on the owner, and by documenting a clear post-sale transitional plan with the buyer.

 • Before a qualified buyer makes an offer on a business, they should discuss their post-closing transitional expectations directly with the seller.

-• The buyer should think about and write down exactly what sort of post-closing assistance they will need from the seller.
+• The buyer should write down exactly what sort of post-closing assistance they will need from the seller.

 • Of course, most buyers want as much assistance as possible, but such assistance obviously has its limits.